geudde/attic-chest/pages/01.attic-chest/01.transcription/docs.md

 Illegible text is indicated by question marks.
 Hover over <span data-tippy="Greek text" class="red">[ ? ? ? ]</span> to see comment.

 **Authorship:** At the conclusion of each season the editors of the Attic Chest compiled a list of meetings, contributions, and authors.
-To facilitate searches of this archive, the names of confirmed authors have been added below their respective contributions.
+Not all authors were identified, and not all contributions were preserved.
+The names of confirmed authors have been added as they appear in the archive.